sakav1111/sakav1111.github.io/chef/3 Chef – CookBook.md

 -   A recipe is the main workhorse of the cookbook.
 A cookbook can contain more than one recipe, or depend on outside recipes

--   Recipes are used to declare the state of different resources.
+-   Recipes are used to declare the state of **different resources**.

--   For instance, a resource could say “the package x should be installed”.
+-   For instance, a resource could say “`the package x should be installed`”.
-    Another resource may say “the x service should be running”.
+    Another resource may say “`the x service should be running`”.

 Resources can be of many different types.
 Some common ones are: